-Hamdan Bin Mohammed Smart University Learners may consider transferring credits for courses completed at other accredited universities, colleges, or institutions.
-The learner should meet the admission requirements of the program.
-The content and outcomes of the course(s) to be transferred shall be equivalent to at least 70% or more of the contents and outcomes of the course(s) taught at Hamdan Bin Mohammed Smart University The learner shall fill the admission application and complete the "Transfer Credit Request" at least 15 working days before the beginning of classes, and attached copies of all official transcripts, course descriptions, and syllabi for the course(s) he/she wants to transfer.
+Prior to the first semester of enrolment, HBMSU may consider transferring credits for courses completed at other accredited universities, colleges, or institutions to its undergraduate and postgraduate programs if the learner meets the admission requirements of the program.
+The content and outcomes of the course(s) to be transferred shall be equivalent to at least 80% or more of the contents and outcomes of the course(s) taught at Hamdan Bin Mohammed Smart University.

+To apply for transfer of credits, a learner shall fill the admission application and complete the "Transfer Credit Request" at least 15 working days before the beginning of classes.
+Copies of all official transcripts, course descriptions, and syllabi for the course(s) he/she wants to transfer must be attached to the request and the transfer of credit fees paid.
 The learner must submit and pay fees for each transcript with courses to be evaluated for credit transfer.